nerickmtz/Active-Directory-Project/README.md

 ## Objective
 The goal of this project was to set up a detection lab to simulate a realistic network environment that would be used to analyze and detect cyber attacks.
 Using the **Splunk** Security Information and Event Management (SIEM) system, logs were ingested from key components, and realistic attack scenarios were generated for testing.

+## Disclaimer

+The brute force attack documented in this project, using Crowbar, is intended **solely for educational purposes**.
+It demonstrates cybersecurity concepts and should only be performed in **controlled, authorized environments**.

+**Do not** attempt to replicate this attack in any unauthorized systems or networks.
+Unauthorized access or tampering with systems without explicit permission is illegal and unethical.

 ## Network Overview

 Below is a diagram of the detection lab setup: